 Dr. Debbie Hippolite Wright is a Maori who hails from the south island of Aotearoa, New Zealand.
 She received her Ph.D. in Psychology from the University of Waikato.
 She has practiced for many years as a social worker and marriage and family therapist in Aotearoa, Hawaii, and the U.S. Mainland.
 Prior to her current position, she taught at BYU–Hawaii in the Social Work department for 17 years.

 Dr. Hippolite Wright currently serves as the Vice President for Student Development and Services.
-She has responsibility for the following areas: Alumni, Residential Life, Counseling Services, Student Leadership and Honor, Health Services, and Food Services.
+She has responsibility for the following areas: Counseling Services, the Health Center, Food and Retail Services, Student Leadership, Activities, and Service, and Office of Honor.